MetPX/sarracenia/doc/sr_postv3.7.rst

 MQTT has no similar concept, there is simply one hierarchy, so when mapping, place the exchange name at the root of the topic hierarchy to achieve the same effect::

-  AMQP:   a topic exchange named &lt;echange name&gt; is defined, where topics start with v03.post.<directory>...
+  AMQP:   a topic exchange named <echange name> is defined, where topics start with v03.post.<directory>...

-  MQTT:   &lt;exchange name&gt;/v03/post/<directory>...
+  MQTT:   <exchange name>/v03/post/<directory>...